kubewarden/docs/docs/writing-policies/go/01-intro-go.md

 see the TinyGo language support [page](https://tinygo.org/lang-support/) to see the current project status.
 Currently, its largest limitation is the lack of a fully supported `reflect` package.
-This means that official Kubernetes Go API types (e.g.: `k8s.io/api/core/v1`) can't be compiled.
+This means that official Kubernetes Go API types (e.g.: `k8s.io/api/core/v1`) don't compile.

 Kubewarden policies need to process JSON data such as policy settings and the request received by Kubernetes.